 Males are often photographed giving huge yawns.
 These yawns are a threat gesture and display the hippo’s large, curved canine teeth.
 The teeth are up to one and a half feet long in males.

 Hippos have other ways to issue threats in addition to yawning.
-They vocalize by producing snorts, grunts, loud bellows and a sound known as wheeze-honking.
+They vocalize by producing snorts, grunts, loud bellows, and a sound known as wheeze-honking.
 Bellows as loud as 115 decibels have been recorded.
-A hippo has a flat tail, which males use like a paddle to distribute excrement around their territory and at rival males, asserting their dominance and territoriality.
-The hippo’s skin is frequently wounded during fights, but their oily sunscreen helps to prevent infections.
+A hippopotamus has a flat tail, which males use like a paddle to distribute excrement around their territory.
+They sometimes aim the excrement at rival males in order to assert their dominance.
+The hippo’s skin is frequently wounded during fights, but the oily secretion by skin glands helps to prevent infections.

 Hippos are extremely dangerous to humans.
 They have been recorded running at up to thirty miles an hour.
 The animals have poor eyesight but a great sense of smell.
-A male hippo will attack humans if he feels that his territory is being invaded and a female will attack if she feels that her baby is being threatened.
-Although the number of human deaths each year from hippo attacks is hard to confirm, there are reportedly many human fatalities.
-The animals will attack humans that are either on land or in boats.
+A male will attack humans if he feels that his territory is being invaded and a female will attack if she feels that her baby is being threatened.
+Although the number of human deaths each year from hippopotamus attacks is hard to confirm, there are reportedly many human fatalities from encounters with the animals.
+They will attack humans that are either on land or in boats.

 Reproduction and Lifespan